 “Rural Development Partners is proud to play a small part in helping fight food insecurity, and we know that the Wilmington Food Bank will now be better equipped to meet the needs of those in both the non-metro and metro counties that they serve.” – Dan Helgeson, CEO of Rural Development Partners

-Wilmington’s new branch will be located on a five-acre tract of land located at the former site of Village Plaza Shopping Center, destroyed by fire in 2018, and home to the areas only grocery store.
-The new hub will accommodate substantially more dry food, and the 4,500 SF cooler and freezer space will allow for significantly more distribution of fresh healthy foods.
-A 2,500 SF commercial teaching and production kitchen will provide for increased nutritional opportunities; overall the facility will be in a good position to support workforce development, health education, a learning farm, and provide food access for nearby residents.
+Wilmington’s new branch is located on a five-acre tract of land located at the former site of Village Plaza Shopping Center, destroyed by fire in 2018, and home to the areas only grocery store.
+The new hub accommodates substantially more dry food, and the 4,500 SF cooler and freezer space allows for significantly more distribution of fresh healthy foods.
+A 2,500 SF commercial teaching and production kitchen provides for increased nutritional opportunities; overall the new facility puts them in a good position to support workforce development, health education, a learning farm, and provide food access for nearby residents.

 “We know we can’t solve hunger in the Cape Fear region alone and we’re so thankful for partnerships like this one with Rural Development Partners,” said Ashley C. McCumber, President & CEO of the Food Bank.
 “Their support through the New Markets Tax Credits ensures that we can continue to nourish people and address hunger at its root causes for years to come.”